 1951: U.S. Gen. Dwight D. Eisenhower becomes the supreme commander of NATO-Europe.

-1949: Actor Ron Palillo, best known for playing Arnold Horshack on the sitcom "Welcome Back, Kotter," is born in New Haven, Conn.
+1949: Actor Ron Palillo, best known for playing Arnold Horshack on the sitcom "Welcome Back, Kotter," is born in New Haven, Connecticut.
 He died from a heart attack at age 63 on Aug.
 14, 2012.

 1947: Country music singer-songwriter Emmylou Harris, a 12-time Grammy winner known for songs such as "If I Could Only Win Your Love," "Two More Bottles of Wine," "To Daddy" and "Heaven Only Knows," is born in Birmingham, Alabama.

-1945: Baseball Hall of Fame pitcher Don Sutton, who compiled 324 wins and 3,574 strikeouts in a 23-year MLB career, is born in Clio, Ala.
+1945: Baseball Hall of Fame pitcher Don Sutton, who compiled 324 wins and 3,574 strikeouts in a 23-year MLB career, is born in Clio, Alabama.
 Sutton played most of his career with the Los Angeles Dodgers and also played for the Houston Astros, Milwaukee Brewers, Oakland Athletics and California Angels.

-1945: Actress Linda Hunt, best known for roles in the movies such as "The Year of Living Dangerously," "Dune," "Silverado" and "Kindergarten Cop" and TV shows like "The Practice" and "NCIS: Los Angeles," is born Lydia Susanna Hunter in Morristown, N.J.
+1945: Actress Linda Hunt, best known for roles in the movies such as "The Year of Living Dangerously," "Dune," "Silverado" and "Kindergarten Cop" and TV shows like "The Practice" and "NCIS: Los Angeles," is born Lydia Susanna Hunter in Morristown, New Jersey.
 Hunt won an Academy Award for Best Supporting Actress in 1984 for "The Year of Living Dangerously."

-1942: Rock musician Leon Russell, best known for his hit songs "Tight Rope" and "Lady Blue," is born Claude Russell Bridges in Lawton, Okla.
+1942: Rock musician Leon Russell, best known for his hit songs "Tight Rope" and "Lady Blue," is born Claude Russell Bridges in Lawton, Oklahoma.
 Russell, who has also played with artists such as George Harrison, Bob Dylan, The Beach Boys, Elton John, Ray Charles, Eric Clapton, Willie Nelson and The Rolling Stones as a session musician, was inducted into the Rock and Roll Hall of Fame in 2011.

 1939: Soul and R&B singer-songwriter Marvin Gaye, best known for songs such as "How Sweet It Is (To Be Loved By You)," "I Heard It Through the Grapevine," "What's Going On," "Let's Get it On" and "Sexual Healing," is born Marvin Pentz Gay Jr. in Washington, D.C.
 A day before his 45th birthday, on April 1, 1984, Gaye was shot dead by his father after intervening in an argument between his parents over misplaced business documents.

-1920: Actor, director and producer Jack Webb, most famous for his role as Sergeant Joe Friday in the radio and television series "Dragnet," is born in Santa Monica, Calif.
+1920: Actor, director and producer Jack Webb, most famous for his role as Sergeant Joe Friday in the radio and television series "Dragnet," is born in Santa Monica, California.
 He died of a heart attack at age 62 on Dec.
 22, 1982.

 1917: After the sinking of seven U.S. merchant ships by German submarines and the publication of a telegram from Germany's foreign minister inviting Mexico to join World War I as an ally against the United States, President Woodrow Wilson asks the U.S. Congress for a declaration of war on Germany.
 Congress would declare war four days later.